tylthal/spacegame/docs/TECHNICAL_REFERENCE.md

   - `applyDamage()` handles shields → health → destruction flow.
   - Fires a cadence-based shot (default 125ms) using `segmentHitsSphere` to detect hits.
   - Missiles detonate with area damage: max 4 damage to normal enemies, strips shields on shielded enemies.
+  - Shockwave deals damage to all enemies on screen, 60-second cooldown.
   - Advances enemies toward the base, deducting hull when they breach.
   - Exposes summary stats for hull, spawns, kills, and elapsed time.